pradeep13jena/Weather-Forecast/README.md

 Welcome to project "THUNDER".
 A bit exaggeration but stay with me ;)

+**click on the searchbar to see all the option included Use current location**

 In this we are trying to make Weather forecast app, We are going to use HTML, CSS, Tailwind (for front-end part) and Javascript (for backend part)to make our website dynamic.

 We are using "https://api.weatherapi.com/v1/forecast.json?key=c3d1cab6249d4373bc3131136240608&q=${city Name}&days=5" as our API.
 As it is free and legitimate.
 Only city name has to be inserted to pull all weather data related to the city